 Moreover, many people doubt that getting a cross-platform app would sacrifice the performance of the mobile app.
 That’s never the case with React Native app development!

 Because Once Learnt, It Can Be Written Everywhere

-The majority of other cross-platform or hybrid app development frameworks like Ionic, Flutter, and others, have functionalities like complete SDK, using Dart’s compilers for native ARM machine code compilation.
+The majority of other cross-platform or hybrid app development frameworks, like Ionic, Flutter, and others, have functionalities like complete SDK, using Dart’s compilers for native ARM machine code compilation.
 In these frameworks, developers write the code once and then reuse the same code across all platforms.
-This leads to a bad experience and a subpar performance of the application on both Android and iOS.
+This leads to a bad experience and subpar performance of the application on both Android and iOS.

 React Native, on the other hand, does not have separate features or functionalities.
 It knows that Android and iOS platforms are different, and their codes should be different, as well.
 So, how does it save time while offering native-like app development?